By Julie Christensen

 Leave an area 2 to 3 feet in diameter bare under the tree and mulch it with 2 inches of mulch.
 Corkscrew willows are very susceptible to damage from lawn mowers and trimmers, which can open the trunk to disease.
 Keeping an area grass-free eliminates this danger.

 Water corkscrew willow at least weekly during the first season so the soil stays consistently moist 1 inch beneath the surface.
 Thereafter, you can water slightly less often.
 Unless your soil is very poor, you probably don’t need to fertilize corkscrew willow.
 If growth is slow and the leaves are pale, fertilize it in the spring with 1 cup 10-10-10 fertilizer spread over the soil under the canopy of the tree.
-If the tree is planted within a fertilized lawn, it probably gets enough nutrients.
+If the corkscrew willow tree is planted within a fertilized lawn, it probably gets enough nutrients.

 Prune corkscrew willows annually to remove any branches that are diseased or that rub against each other.
 You can also remove branches to open the tree up to more light.
 After a storm, remove any broken branches promptly.

-Pests and Diseases
+Pests and Diseases of Corkscrew Willow Trees

 A number of pests and diseases plague corkscrew willow, although most of them cause only cosmetic damage.
 Aphids infest willows by the droves in spring.
 They suck the juices from the leaves and stems, causing wilting.
 They also leave a sticky substance called honeydew, which can attract sooty mold – a slightly fuzzy, black growth.
 Aphids can be treated with a dose of insecticidal oil, although treating large trees is impractical.
 In most cases, predatory insects will move in and control aphid populations.